Helping divers make informed choices about training, skills, safety, and gear.

 Step 3: How to Actually Meet Dive Buddies

-Here’s what works (and what doesn’t) when trying to connect locally:
+Here is what tends to work when you are trying to connect locally:

 Optional: Sign Up for Travel

-Midwest diving can be tough to navigate solo.
-The visibility isn’t always great, and the logistics take more effort.
-But the payoff is a local community that dives for the love of it, not just on vacation.
-Get plugged in, and you’ll stay sharp, stay safe, and probably find dive buddies you’ll dive with for years.
+Midwest diving can be harder to navigate solo due to logistics and variable visibility.
+The payoff is a community that dives for the love of it, not just on vacation.
+Get plugged in and you will stay active, stay safe, and likely find buddies you will dive with for years.